Is Equity Release A Good Idea In 2024?

 What is the catch with equity release?
 The potential issues with equity release are:

-However, 1st UK Money has lenders that have excellent terms where the interest rates are very similar to normal mortgage rates.
-And 1st UK Money does not charge ludicrous fees as some advisors do.
+However, 1st UK Money has lenders with excellent terms, and the interest rates are very similar to normal mortgage rates.
+And 1st UK Money does not charge ludicrous fees, as some advisors do.

-Many boxing day conversations likely start – equity release is it a good idea?
-It may be a brilliant idea for some families as it could enable good things that otherwise could be impossible.
+Many Boxing Day conversations will likely start with the question: Equity release, is it a good idea?
+It may be a brilliant idea for some families as it could enable good things that otherwise would be impossible.

 What are the pitfalls of equity release – is equity release a good thing?

 When you compare equity release with downsizing, one of the pitfalls of equity release is if UK house prices go down.
-If you think house prices will continue to rise, equity release is fine because the house price appreciation will likely dwarf that of the equity release interest.
+If you think house prices will continue to rise, equity release is fine because the appreciation of house prices will likely dwarf equity release interest.

-If you need to pay off an old interest-only mortgage equity release or lifetime mortgage is maybe your only option to stay in your home and enjoy your home through your retirement, so it is very much the lesser evil of downsizing.
+If you need to pay off an old interest-only mortgage, equity release or a lifetime mortgage may be your only option to stay in your home and enjoy your home through your retirement, so it is very much the lesser evil of downsizing.
 If you have a nice semi-detached or detached house with a garden and downsizing means you end up in a flat with noisy neighbours above, below and to the side, the mathematics of roll-up interest are hardly the end of the world.

 All lifetime mortgage and equity release products have fixed rates, so there are no problems with rising interest rates – someone else has assumed that risk for you.